I’d asked for the fourth time, “Who is playing on the stereo?” He said, “If you ask me again, I’m going to punch you!”

 Sitting in the car engrossed in my entry, I had asked my friend Michaelbrent (he was driving) the same questing four times in ten minutes.
 Some people can be too touchy, can’t they?
 But I loved the guy.
 Or was it that he might have been a little hungry snappy.
-We decided to stop at for dinner to grab a bite.
+We decided to stop for dinner to grab a bite.

 We parked, walked to the door, and in route, met Victor.
 The Harmonica playing dude who was sitting on a bench in front of the restaurant.
 The guy was cool blue.
-Turned out he was a classically trained musician, held degrees and was a local contributor to weekly jam sessions held at Applebees.
+Turned out he was a classically trained musician, held degrees, and was a local contributor to weekly jam sessions held at Applebees.

 By first impressing, it was easy to profile Victor as homeless, but that was farthest from the truth as I got to know him.
 Later becoming offended when, as he entered the restaurant, two girls at the front desk, in a very apparent way, showed faces of judgment the moment he walked into the establishment.
 Killed me to witness.

 It was an interesting observation of human behavior as Michaelbrent and I watched the way the two hostesses chose to direct their responses based on Victor’s outward appearance and subdued behavior.
-A real time case study played out directly in front of as we witnessed how first impression was more influential than actions in this scenario.
-To that point, as loud tone and foul language was belligerently thrown into the public air from three clean-cut men, who as they screamed obscenities over a TV broadcasted baseball game, went completely uncorrected by the restaurant staff.
+A real-time case study played out directly in front of us as we witnessed how the first impression was more influential than actions in this scenario.
+To that point, as loud tone and foul language were belligerently thrown into the public air from three clean-cut men, who as they screamed obscenities over a TV broadcasted baseball game, went completely uncorrected by the restaurant staff.
 Or at the other end of the bar, a group of drunken women throwing their underwear at the tribute singer performing a Guns and Roses hit, Neil Diamond style; again, went totally ignored.
 Not that I condemned their actions.
 It was just that, looking around the restaurant, and seeing a few families who had young children, I thought that a little discretion was in order for that particular venue.

 So why did Victor come in?
 Simply: To get a cold glass of Coca Cola and to watch the karaoke night that was happening.
 Makes you pause to rethink perceptions of society, doesn’t it?

 Sure, Victor looked run down, maybe even hard of luck.
 Homeless.
 But let me tell you a little more about Victor.
-He was a Vietnam veteran, a proud husband and father with two children: A son studying music and a daughter enrolled in nursing school.
+He was a Vietnam veteran, a proud husband, and a father with two children: A son studying music and a daughter enrolled in nursing school.
 Even told us of his giving his son a Les Paul for school and helping his daughter pay tuition.

 Victor was, in no way, transient.
-He lived within walking distance, paid his fair rent for a two-bedroom home and carried a legitimate veteran’s card.
+He lived within walking distance, paid his fair rent for a two-bedroom home, and carried a legitimate veteran’s card.
 “I was honorably discharged and I support my family via my military pension and disability,” he explained.

 I do have to admit a pet peeve: People who irresponsibly live off the system.
 There was no way I could put Victor in that category.
 At the age of sixty-five he spoke of the importance of not taking a handout, an attitude that he ratified as he told of his past, “I had worked up until my disabilities became too unmanageable.”